rsdoiel/mkpage/go-template-recipes.md

 *mkpage* supports three data sources

-+ explicit strings (prividing a hint prefix, e.g. "text:", "markdown:", "json:")
 + files (the default data source)
++ explicit strings (using a hint prefix, e.g. "text:", "markdown:", "json:")
 + URLs as data sources (prefixed with http:// and https:// as appropriate)

 ## Examples